 Make Your Estate Plan a Priority, Schedule an Appointment Today!

 Creating an estate plan protects your assets and ensures your wishes for the future are known.
 Even if you think it’s too soon to draft an estate plan, you don’t have to worry.
 At Jerimy Kirschner & Associates, PLLC, we can help you update your estate plan, so it’s always reflective of your life and goals.
 We recommend reviewing your estate plan annually or anytime you have a milestone event.
 Our team can help you start the process anytime.
-We offer a free consultation, so give us a call at (206) 203-8802 today.
+We offer a free estate planning consult, so give us a call at (206) 203-8802 today.